 Dr. Mensah is a clinician-scientist trained in internal medicine and the subspecialty of cardiovascular diseases.
-His professional experience includes 17 years of public service between the U.S. Department of Veterans Affairs (VA) and the Centers for Disease Control and Prevention (CDC).
+His professional experience includes 25 years of public service between the U.S. Department of Veterans Affairs (VA), the Centers for Disease Control and Prevention (CDC), and the NIH.
 He has had management experience as a chief of cardiology; head of a clinical care department; and the Surgeon General’s nominee to the Board of Governors of the American College of Cardiology as governor for public health.

-At CDC, Dr. Mensah held several leadership positions over nine years, including the first chief of the Cardiovascular Health Branch; an interim center director; and chief medical officer at the National Center for Chronic Disease Prevention and Health Promotion.
-Most recently, he served as vice president for nutrition science within the global research and development unit of a major multinational food and beverage company.
+At CDC, Dr. Mensah held several leadership positions over nine years, including serving as the first chief of the Cardiovascular Health Branch; an interim center director; and chief medical officer at the National Center for Chronic Disease Prevention and Health Promotion.
+After leaving the CDC, Dr. Mensah served as vice president for nutrition science within the global research and development unit of a major multinational food and beverage company.
 Dr. Mensah is adept at motivating and energizing local and global teams and fostering results-oriented strategy execution.
 He excels at building partnerships with a variety of organizations.

-Over the course of his career, Dr. Mensah has authored more than 400 manuscripts, abstracts, book chapters, and an atlas on heart disease and stroke published by the World Health Organization (WHO) and CDC.
-He recently served as chairman of the Cardiovascular Expert Group of the Global Burden of Diseases, Injuries, and Risk Factors Study.
-This group of study collaborators is a consortium that includes Harvard University, the Institute for Health Metrics and Evaluation at the University of Washington, Johns Hopkins University, the University of Queensland, and the WHO.
+Over the course of his career, Dr. Mensah has authored nearly 500 manuscripts, abstracts, book chapters, and an atlas on heart disease and stroke published by the World Health Organization (WHO) and CDC.
+He previously served as chair of the Cardiovascular Expert Group of the Global Burden of Diseases, Injuries, and Risk Factors (GDB) Study, whose results were published in the first-ever triple issue of The Lancet in December 2012.
+He currently serves as the GBD Scientific Council as part of his official duties.
+Immediately prior to joining the NHLBI, Dr. Mensah had been offered the position of Professor and Dean of the Faculty of Health Sciences at the University of Cape Town in South Africa.

-Areas of expertise: cardiovascular medicine, public health science, health disparities research, and global health.
+Areas of expertise: cardiovascular medicine, public health science, community-engaged research, health disparities research, and global health research.